whg-training/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/PCA_practical.md

     "plink --help | more" describes all functions (warning: long).

 **Getting the data**.
-You will also need to get the data.
-For this practical we will work with a file called `chr19-clean.vcf.gz`.
-To get started, please make a new empty folder on your system, `cd` into it, and then download `chr19-clean.vcf.gz` [from this folder](https://www.well.ox.ac.uk/~gav/projects/gms/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/).
+The data files for this practical can be found [in this folder](https://www.well.ox.ac.uk/~gav/projects/gms/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/).
+Please download these now.
+For the first part of the practical we will use the `chr19-clean.vcf.gz` file, and later on we will use the other files as well.

+For the practical we recommend making a new empty folder to put these in.
+So when you're ready to go your folder should look something like this:

+    PCA_practical/
+        chr19-clean.vcf.gz
+        merged.with.1000G.vcf.gz
+        resources/
+            1000GP_Phase3.sample

 ### The Practical